-Performance Measure: MEASURE REVISED: Catastrophic Acts of Terrorism
+Performance Measure: Catastrophic Acts of Terrorism

-Note: This measure was revised, and replaces similar measures reporting separately on acts of international terrorism and domestic terrorism.
-A catastrophic terrorist act is defined as an act resulting in significant loss of life and/or significant property damage (e.g., each of the individual attacks that took place on September 11, 2001, the attack on the Alfred P. Murrah Federal Building in Oklahoma City on April 19, 1995).
+Note: A catastrophic terrorist act is defined as an act resulting in significant loss of life and/or significant property damage (e.g., each of the individual attacks that took place on September 11, 2001, the attack on the Alfred P. Murrah Federal Building in Oklahoma City on April 19, 1995).